hakalotech/software-dev-prompt-library/prompts/planning/assistant-specific/aider/story-analysis-prompt.md

 Each step MUST:
 - Be atomic (one clear focus)
 - Support specific acceptance criteria
-- Have clear manual verification steps
+- Have clear observable outcomes
 - Include prerequisites if any
 - Focus on WHAT, not HOW in the main step description

 Developer Notes MUST:
 - Provide general, technology-neutral suggestions
+- Focus on functionality and behavior only
-- Avoid references to specific tools or libraries
+- Avoid references to testing, validation, or quality assurance
+- Describe what needs to work, not how to verify it works

+Manual Verification MUST:
+- Describe only observable outcomes
-- Focus on user objectives, not implementation
+- Focus on user-visible results
+- Specify expected behaviors
+- Describe state changes that should occur
+- Never mention testing, test cases, or test scenarios
+- Never include technical verification steps
+- Never reference debugging or diagnostic procedures

 [STEP 5] Present the implementation steps and ask:
 "Please review these implementation steps.
 Reply with: